Refer a Patient

 Regardless of age, fitness level, or health state, kinesiology is appropriate for anybody wishing to improve their physical health and well-being.

-Iscope is currently accepting new patients.
+iScope is currently accepting new patients.
 A referral from your primary care physician or specialist is required for consultations covered by your provincial plan.
 If you require rehabilitation services a referral is not required.

 P: 1-888-550-5508